SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-07-04

+I've spent the night on TUNIX Lisp, which is working like a charm.
+Includes the UNDEF function, so programs can be overlaid, which is essential to bring the bytecode compiler to small machines.
+It'll be replaced by another strategy.
+Function UNIVERSE will become variable \*UNIVERSE\* to work it with standard functions.

 # 2024-07-03

-And there it is: one of the most stupid mistakes of a complete
-neophyte: when evaluating arguments of a user-defined function, the symbol values are updated immediately after evaluation of an argument which one of the next arguments may require.
+And there it is: one of the most stupid mistakes of a complete neophyte: when evaluating arguments of a user-defined function, the symbol values are updated immediately after evaluation of an argument which one of the next arguments may require.

 What now?
 Old symbol values are already being pushed to the stack and new values must go there, too, before assigning them to their argument's symbols.
 The problem is that the new values must be popped off the stack before the old ones, so pushing pairs of old and new values is not sound.
 Two separate lists are required on the stack, so the new values can be fetched and assigned to their sysmbols before the function body is evaluated and the rest is done as before.

 Fortunately the solution is simple: the stack pointer is memorized to store the old values and the new values are